Kentico/xperience-module-bynder/README.md

 1. Build the *CMSApp* project.
 1. Run the Xperience administration to finish the module installation.

-Kentico Bynder module with the Bynder image selector form control is successfully installed.
+Kentico Bynder module with the *Bynder image selector* form control is successfully installed.

 ## Using the form control
 ### Xperience administration
 To utilize the Bynder integration when editing pages in the Xperience administration, you need to assign the *Bynder image selector* form control to a page type field:

 1. Create a new text field for the page type with the following properties:
-  * Size: *500*
+   - Size: *500*
-  * Form control: *Bynder image selector*
+   - Form control: *Bynder image selector*
 ![General](Images/general.PNG)

 2. Configure the editing control settings (optional):
-  * Default domain - A URL of your Bynder portal.
+   - Default domain – A URL of your Bynder portal.
 If not specified here, you will be prompted to enter the URL when using the form control (e.g. in the Pages application).
-  * Use full size modal display mode - Select to set the display mode of the Bynder dialog to 'Full size modal' (this is recommended).
+   - Use full size modal display mode – Select to set the display mode of the Bynder dialog to 'Full size modal' (this is recommended).
 If not selected, the smaller 'In a container' dialog will be used.
 ![Edit control settings](Images/edit_control_settings.PNG)

 3. Copy the code of the page type from the Code tab in the Page types application.

 ### Live site
+Adjust the code of your live site application to display the selected images from Bynder:

-You need to paste the generated code of the Page type to your live site project.
+1. Replace the generated code of your page type's model in your live site application with the new page type code from the Code tab in the Page types application.
-1. Supply the Bynder asset URL to the ViewModel:
+2. Supply the Bynder asset URL to the ViewModel:
 ```c#
 public class BynderPreviewViewModel
 {